Szymon Brzoska - The Style Stalker

-These shoes have far more shock absorption than a mule, don’t bend easily, and have more support around the ankle which are all characteristics we look for in shoes for high arches.
-Plus, a classic loafer is the perfect way to dress up a summer look when you’re headed into the office.
-Win, win.
+These shoes have far more shock absorption than mules, don’t bend easily, and have more support around the ankle, which are all characteristics we look for in shoes for high arches.

-A perfect complement to any flowing skirt or tailored pant, a slingback with a block heel provides everything we’re looking for— ankle straps for ankle support, a low heel (preferably less than one and a half inches) for reduced tension on your foot, and a wider box toe so your toes can wiggle around.
-These are the perfect brunch date companion.
+A perfect complement to any flowing skirt or tailored pants, slingback with a block heels provide everything we’re looking for: ankle straps for ankle support and a lower heel for reduced tension on your foot.

-Love ’em or hate ’em, Birkenstock-style shoes are here for the next 90 days minimum, and whether you’re here for the look or not, your feet will definitely be happy.
+Love ’em or hate ’em, Velcro sandals are here for the next 90 days minimum, and whether you’re here for the look or not, your feet will definitely be happy.
 This “ugly” shoe trend provides good shock absorption and arch support and is basically orthopedic footwear as a fashion statement.
 You’re welcome.

-They say the higher the heel the closer to god, but we’re saying the closer you are to long-term foot injuries.
-Instead of high heels over three inches (who wants to walk around in those anyway?), opt for a cute wedge that not only pairs perfectly with boyfriend jeans or a sundress but will also provide more balance and support.
+Instead of high heels over three inches (who wants to walk around in those anyway?), opt for cute wedges that not only pair perfectly with jeans or a sundress but will also provide more balance and support.

 Sneakers are an obvious choice for comfort and support, but luckily they’re also a long-standing fashion trend.
-Whether it’s a fashion sneaker or a more traditional Nike Running shoe, these will provide absorption and cushioning for arch support.
+Whether it’s a fashion sneaker or a more traditional running shoe, these will provide absorption and cushioning for arch support.

-The cowboy boot craze is still hot and heavy this summer as we’ve transitioned from styling them with tailored suit pants to instead pairing them with long, silky animal-print slips.
-Fortunately for the cheetah-print midi skirt sitting in your closet, this Western style is usually accompanied by a low heel, padded soles, and ankle support.
-That might explain why fashion girls have been seen wearing them all over fashion week.
+The cowboy boot craze is still all the rage.
+Fortunately, this Western style is usually accompanied by a low heel, padded soles, and ankle support.
+That might explain why fashion girls were seen wearing them all over fashion week.